arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/types-of-curriculum-goals/the-content-of-the-english-curriculum/index.md

 ---
+grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: true
 layout: default
-title: "The content of the English curriculum
-"
 nav_order: 2
-has_children: true
+parent: 'Types of curriculum goals '
+title: 'The content of the English curriculum '
 ---
 # The content of the English curriculum